polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 The API of these new functions was heavily inspired by the API used by the C programming language.

-This RFC is mainly based on [RFC-4](https://github.com/polkadot-fellows/RFCs/pull/4) by @tomaka, which has never been adopted, and supercedes it.
+This RFC is mainly based on [RFC-4](https://github.com/polkadot-fellows/RFCs/pull/4) by @tomaka, which has never been adopted, and supersedes it.

 ### Changes